Various approaches to learning

 Benefits to all

-We can show that giving learners 'time and 'space' to develop self managed learning improves engagement and well-being.
-Having shown this, we are developing our understanding of the depth of study and strategic progress that learners can naturally achieve with continued well-being as a result of managing their own education.
+We can show that giving learners 'time and 'space' improves engagement and well-being.
 We have current examples of where students who once struggled to engage at all - or even attend are now able to voluntarily take on challenges and this with resilience.
 Anxiety levels, self esteem, home and social life much improved.
+T&S can be shown to be successful at restoring motivation and attendance in school.